simonw/til/sqlite/json-extract-path.md

 This can be followed by `.key` or `."key"` to navigate into object keys, and `[0]` to navigate into arrays.

+The double quote syntax is useful if your key includes `.` characters.

 Given this example document:

 ```json